dotnet/docs/docs/spark/tutorials/get-started-windows-instructions.md

 # Customer intent: As a developer, I want to write a simple custom application using .NET for Apache Spark on Windows.
 ---

-# Tutorial: Get Started with .NET for Apache Spark on Windows
+# Tutorial: Get started with .NET for Apache Spark on Windows

 This tutorial will show you how to run a .NET for Apache Spark app using .NET Core on Windows.